KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

 interchangeably.
 This is a stage I experienced, and was surprised that this is rarely disambiguated directly.

+> Rvalues and rvalue references are very different notions.
+Rvalues are the
+> actual expiring values that cannot be used directly.
+To access rvalues, we
+> use rvalue references.

-This often manifests itself in code like this (which doesn't work):
+The misconception often manifests itself in code like this (which doesn't work):

 {% highlight cpp %}
 // How NOT to do it